yasser-alharbi/SHEFAA/simple-baseline.md

 | BERTScore F1 %        | 70.78        |

 ## Conclusion

-*   The baseline method provides a quick way to retrieve a contextually relevant answer by leveraging text similarity.

-*   In many cases, as seen in the example, it can produce answers that are relevant to the context and helpful.
+This TF-IDF + cosine similarity baseline offers a simple and direct way to retrieve relevant answers, especially when questions share key medical terms.
+By sampling 1,000 validation questions, we efficiently observed that it can align predictions with true answers in many cases, as shown by the calcium-related example.
+While it does not capture deeper semantic answers and may produce mismatched answers in complex cases, it remains a valuable starting point for more sophisticated methods.